How to Make Beautiful Winter Mantel Decor

 I laid vintage books on their side to create a base for this beautiful architectural salvage piece from East End Salvage.
 I was thrilled to purchase this from them right before Christmas, with my winter mantel decor specifically in mind!

-Tip: Layer candles in front of mirrors to reflect the light and create an even more cozy glow!
+Tip: Layer candles in front of mirrors to reflect the light and create an even more cozy warm glow!
 You get double duty from your candles!
-I like to use flameless candles on a timer or remote for safety and ease!
+I like to use flameless candles on a timer or remote control for safety and ease!

 Step Four for Winter Mantle Decor: Add winter greenery